• Menu

 • Blog

-What Hiring Managers Look for on Your Linkedin Profile
+What Hiring Managers Look for on Your LinkedIn Profile

-It’s no secret that hiring managers and recruiters LOVE Linkedin.
-In fact “love” is probably an understatement from my experience as an Executive Recruiter.
-I used to spend close to 40 hours a week scouring Linkedin for talent and forming connections that would lead to eventual job placements.
-By spending all this time on Linkedin I learned a ton about the hiring manager perspective.
-Today I use that knowledge teach job seekers the hiring manager perspective and what they need to do to be optimized for being found (and hired)!
+It’s no secret that hiring managers and recruiters LOVE LinkedIn.
+In fact “love” is probably an understatement based on my Executive Recruiting experience.
+I used to spend close to 40 hours a week scouring LinkedIn for talent and forming networking connections that would lead to eventual job placements.
+By spending all this time on LinkedIn I learned a ton about how hiring managers and recruiters select job candidates.
+Today I use that knowledge to teach job seekers about the hiring manager perspective so they can be optimized.
+Being optimized on LinkedIn simply means you are searchable so that you are being found (and hired)!
+So what exactly are hiring managers focused on when searching LinkedIn for talent?
 Here’s what you need to know:

 First Impressions Will Make or Break You